 When you are eating more high fiber foods and less meat you are losing fat faster, managing your blood sugar, keeping your cholesterol low and your blood pressure down!

-You can print out our bean cooking times list from our printable low glycemic recipes.
+You can print out our bean cooking times list from our printable low glycemic index recipes.

 Like Lifetime Fat Loss?
 Please tell a friend!